Primis1/Obsidian-Vault/finance/Economics/Market Derivatives/Interest Rate, Inflation & Stimulus.md

 3. However,  increase in #interest-rate slows the inflation, it also slows the economy, coz customers spend less, so businesses have less money
 4. Than less money businesses have, than less innovation will be provided

-#### Inflation protected businesses - logically those which require less capital and/or cash equivalent/requirements to operate
+#### Inflation protected businesses - logically those which require less capital and/or cash requirements to operate

 #### Inflation inertia (unemployment)
 - Inflation expectations